pkny/pkny.github.io/_posts/2021-12-21-at-least-i-posted-once-in-2021.md

 ---
 So every year I think to myself, "This will be the year I start actually blogging stuff".
 And at the end of every year, that never happens.
 It' like I'm getting a jump on New Years resolutions in some sense, but I want to be less lazy, and use this blog to get thoughts out of head.

-So while today is the start of season winter, I submit to you abut the metaphorical winter we've been living through my entire lifespan, with the hope that I'll be around long enough to see the spring.
+So while today is the start of seasonal winter, I submit to you some music about the metaphorical winter we've been living through my entire lifespan, with the hope that I'll be around long enough to see the spring.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=WnkDjMDD3JQ
 " target="_blank"><img src="http://img.youtube.com/vi/WnkDjMDD3JQ/0.jpg"